Collaborative Health Education Symposia

 Thursday, October 21, 2021

-The symposium will include opening remarks provided by Dr. Ray Markham (Special Advisor to the Vice-President, Health on Health Systems at UBC and Executive Director of the Rural Coordination Centre of BC), followed by a presentation about the REACH framework and recommendations, and breakout and large group discussions around the role of different partners in moving forward.
+The session will include opening remarks from Dr. Ray Markham (Special Advisor to the Vice-President, Health on Health Systems at UBC and Executive Director of the Rural Coordination Centre of BC), followed by a presentation about the REACH action framework and group discussions around the roles of different partners in moving the framework forward.

 In recognition of the importance of substance use education and training at the pre-licensure level and beyond, UBC Health has partnered with BCCSU to strengthen collaborative health education, training, and research opportunities related to substance use and addiction across disciplines.
 Given the prevalence of substance use disorders, it is important that all healthcare providers have a foundational level of competency in the area of substance use and addiction care.